BULL RUN, VA

 proclamation, declaring the war cry of the Union army to be

-"Beauty and Booty," and called on the surrounding farmers to
+"Beauty and Booty," and called on the surrounding

 join his own forces.
 Some responded in person others sent